hydpy-dev/hydpy/hydpy/docs/rst/definitions.rst

 results like discharge.
 To limit confusion and prevent class name clashes, we added an underscore to the general `sequence` base class |Sequence_|.

-The terms `sequence` and "time series" are closely related but not interchangable.
+The terms `sequence` and "time series" are closely related but not interchangeable.
 By default, `sequence` instances only handle the current value (or, in some cases, the recent values) of the properties they represent.
 Yet, most `sequences` have the
 |IOSequence.series| attribute, allowing them to keep the time series of a complete